donovm4/learning-terraform/README.md

 > I am not sure how important this is for the Associate exam (003), but it may be nice to at least list the official Terraform CLI environment variables, per [doc](https://developer.hashicorp.com/terraform/cli/config/environment-variables).

 - `TF_LOG`
+  > diagnose complex issues or unexpected behavior
-  - TRACE is the most verbose
+  - TRACE (most verbose)
   - DEBUG
   - INFO
   - WARN